Hong Kong Institute of Architects

-Hong Kong Institute of Architects (HKIA, 香港建築師學會) is a professional body for architects in Hong Kong with approximately 1500 full members, 300 associates members and graduate members.
+Hong Kong Institute of Architects (HKIA, 香港建築師學會) is a professional body for architects in Hong Kong.
+Originally named the Hong Kong Society of Architects (HKSA), it was formed on 3 September 1956 by 27 architects.
 It is an Allied Society of the Royal Institute of British Architects, and member of the International Union of Architects and the Commonwealth Association of Architects.

 History

 Originally named the Hong Kong Society of Architects, it was formed on 3 September 1956 by 27 architects.
 It is recognized by the Royal Institute of British Architects as an Allied Society since 1957 and renamed to Hong Kong Institute of Architects in 1972.

 Designation

 The professional post-nominals system of HKIA was introduced in 1972, members are entitled to use the post-nominals HKIA after their name, and describe themselves as "architect" or "Member of The Hong Kong Institute of Architects", while associates may describe themselves as "Associate of The Hong Kong Institute of Architects", no post-nominal or abbreviation is permitted.